 Keeping the energy up with Marks‘ biggest hit, “Outlaws & Outsiders,” the second track features FIVER FINGER DEATH PUNCH vocalist Ivan Moody, ’90s country music allstar Travis Tritt, and guest guitars by Mick Mars of MOTLEY CRÜE.
 If you haven’t heard this yet, it’s understandable, but also for shame, as this is definitely one of the best rebel anthems of the year – throw your hands up if you feel the same!

 Things get turned down a bit with “Good to Be Us;” if the album’s stereotypical tragic country ballad is “My Whiskey Your Wine,” “Good to Be Us” is the exact opposite – a sweet, romantic song with country guitars and a medium tempo, accompanying lyrics about feeling good and being on top of the world and in love.
 Fun fact, this song is the only track on the album not written by Marks himself.
 This a nice respite before another of the singles, “Blame it on the Double,” a stomping drinking/party anthem.
 “Another Night in Jail” is a slower, melancholic piece featuring laid-back guitars with a slightly heavy push in the emotional chorus.
 The dynamic pacing before and after the chorus is artfully done, making this the highlight ballad for me, full of emotion but low on cheese.

 The title track starts out with a low, bouncy beat and some deeper country twangs with a lower guitar range that’s almost exclusive to country rock.
 It’s very much a “take me as I am” song with one of the best lines in the album, “but I’m damn sure I know who I am,” just simply due to the deep conviction with which it is sung.
 Is this a song about romance/heartbreak?
 Probably, but it’s also about living your true self.
-“Drive,” as mentioned, is a pure feel-good song about driving and nostalgia, while Marks‘ first single, “Better Off,” a sad yet hopeful song about the realization that a relationship has run its course that holds true to the beautiful sorrow of country music without becoming whiny or annoying.
+“Drive,” as mentioned, is a pure feel-good song about driving and love and nostalgia, while Marks‘ first single, “Better Off,” is a sad yet hopeful song about the realization that a relationship has run its course that holds true to the beautiful sorrow of country music without becoming whiny or annoying.